Lloyd Rees Award for Urban Design: Other civic design awards and recognition

 In 1959 the Civic Trust Awards were established in the United Kingdom as an awards system to recognise outstanding planning, urban design and architecture.
 In 1967 the Civic Trust of South Australia was established, based on the UK Civic Trust Awards and independent of the Australian Institute of Architects, with its own civic awards presented annually.

 Naming of the award

 The award was named in 1979 after Australian born artist and architectural educator Lloyd Rees (1895–1988).
 Lloyd Rees was a famous landscape painter and an influential figure in architecture and civic design.
-For decades he taught at the University of Sydney, and a member of the City of Sydney Fountains Committee (established 1957–1968) from 1962 to 1967.
+For decades he taught in the School of Architecture at the University of Sydney, and was a member of the City of Sydney Fountains Committee (established 1957–1968) from 1962 to 1967.
 The Lloyd Rees Fountain in Martin Place was sited and funded by Rees himself and opened in 1976.
 He is known for his quote 'a city is the greatest work of art possible', which is inscribed on his cast bronze bust at Sydney Town Hall, and also 'what else is a city but a gallery of beautiful buildings?'.